slopezpereyra/slopezpereyra.github.io/_posts/2026-03-06-AnotherDream.md

 A tumbledown cabin in the woods has purple and blue curtains.
 One of the windows is broken. «Will I cut myself?».
 The woods are mysterious and sublime.
-I say (though I am alone): «Certainly that is a *ceibo*»—a South American tree, *Erythrina crista-galli*— «and when I was seventeen I called its flowers, in a poem, *flores del odio*».
+I say (though I am alone): «Certainly that is a *ceibo*»—a South American tree, *Erythrina crista-galli*—«and when I was seventeen I called its flowers, in a poem, *flores del odio*».
 Then I add: «In a poem, yes».
 Now I am inside and a fire burns at the fireplace. «I have rested here before».
 Then I have a vision of Christ teaching his Apostles.
 I identify Peter and Judas.
 I say: «Father!»